 - Check out the best rated accommodations on Mainland Orkney

 Most people wonder how to book a Maeshowe tour.
-So after checking several informaiton you can do a Meashowe reservation with one of the following options:
+You can do a Meashowe reservation with one of the following options:

 - Call the Visitor center directly - +44(0)1856761606

 - You can try emailing but response rate varies - [email protected]

 - You can ask your hotel on Orkney to book it for you

 Tormiston Mill and Maeshowe Visitor Center

 For your visit, park at the Tormiston Mill.
 From the parking area you can see the mound in the field across the road.

 This watermill was probably built in the 1880s.
 Inside is a small museum.

 From the outside, you can guess a structure is under it, but it does not look like much.